hynek/stamina/docs/tutorial.md

 ```

-## Retry One Function or Method Call
+## Retry one function or method call

 If you want to retry just one function or method call, *stamina* comes with an even easier way in the shape of {class}`stamina.RetryingCaller` and {class}`stamina.AsyncRetryingCaller`: